Anne Montgomery (artist): Later 1940s and onwards

 Stylistically her work slowly defaulted to her earlier decorative style, and she continued to paint until the late 1980s.
 She returned frequently to her favorite subject, studies of the coastline around Sandringham, where she and her mother lived, Ricketts Point and Half Moon Bay, as well as decorative flower pieces, ti-tree, banksias and studies of Magnolias.
 These subjects sustained her from the late 1920s to the late 1980s, as she produced her last known works for the Form and Flowers, group exhibition in 1989 and the Alice 125 exhibition in 1990.

 The growing curatorial interest in Bell's students saw Montgomery's work return to public sight.
 She was featured in the early comprehensive monograph on the George Bell School by Jan Minchin and Mary Eagle, 1981 and in Felicity St John Moore's survey of Bell and his students presented at the National Gallery of Victoria 1992, shortly after her death.
 In 1989 her work, along with that of other Bell pupils, Maidie McGowan and Marjorie Woolcock, toured to three Victorian regional galleries in the Form and Flowers Exhibition.

-Two posthumous survey exhibitions have been held, one in a Melbourne commercial gallery in 1992, which offered a large range of work for sale and another loan exhibition at the Lyceum Club in 2008.
+Two posthumous survey exhibitions of Anne Montgomery's work have been held, one in a Melbourne commercial gallery in 1992 which offered a large range of work for sale, and another loan exhibition at the Lyceum Club in 2008.
 Recently works have been acquired by other public collections including Ballarat, Bendigo, Geelong, the State Library of Victoria (gift of the Montgomery family) and the National Gallery of Australia (prints).